Jue-Xu/Entanglement-Witness/README.md

 Neural Network for entanglement classification: [Matlab Code](https://figshare.com/articles/dataset/Codes_and_data_set_of_Transforming_Bell_s_Inequalities_into_State_Classifiers_with_Machine_Learning_/6231662)

 <!-- ######################### USAGE ############################# -->

 ## Usage of code

 The [Code](https://github.com/Jue-Xu/Entanglement-Witness/tree/main/Code) folder includes the code supporting the [paper](https://github.com/Jue-Xu/Entanglement-Witness/blob/main/ew.pdf).
 The script and notebook are organized as follows.
 [quantum_state_utils.py](https://github.com/Jue-Xu/Entanglement-Witness/blob/main/Code/quantum_state_utils.py) contains the functions that generate specific data (e.g. bi-separable, genuine entangled quantum states) and construct the training/testing datasets.
+The `.py` script must be in the same directory as the notebook when they are run.
 The [entangle_detection.ipynb](https://github.com/Jue-Xu/Entanglement-Witness/blob/main/Code/entangle_detection.ipynb) notebook contains the scripts that generates a particular example or a figure.
-The `.py` script must be in the same directory as the notebook when they are run.
+The [classical_shadow.ipynb](https://github.com/Jue-Xu/Entanglement-Witness/blob/main/Code/classical_shadow.ipynb) notebook demonstrates the performance of classical shadow methods.
 <!-- Each of the other files have the scripts that correspond to
 a particular example, figure, or table in the manuscript, and can be run independently. -->